mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

 ## Online Belief Updates

+Online belief update, which is most common, is where you would essentially just do these thing.

 - Every time step, we start with current P(X | evidence)
 - We update for time: